anthonyamaro15/anthonyamaro15/README.md

 Here are some ideas to get you started:

 - 💬 I'm a Full Stack Web Developer passionate on learning new technologies, I enjoy solving problems and building amazing projects!.
-- 🔭 I’m currently working on two projects, one with a team of five developers and one UI Designer.
+- 🔭 I’m currently working on three projects, one with a team of five developers and one UI Designer.
 Another project with a Data Science member.
+- I'm currently working on a Full Stack Application on my own with TypeScript, React JS, Node JS and PostgreSQL.
+- I'm currenlty solving at least one problem everyday in Hackerrank and leetcode to sharpen my problem solving skills.
-- 🌱 I’m currently learning TypeScript MondgoDB.
+- 🌱 I’m currently learning TypeScript.
+- Next on my list to learn is MongoDB.
 - 👯 I’m looking to collaborate with anyone interested in building amazing projects!.

 <!--